 Please click here to access a flyer to print or share electronically.
 Help inform the community about the opportunities around this MLK39 Mural Project.

-MANSFIELD, CT September 10, 2021– The Town of Mansfield and the Human Rights Commission, along with other community partners, are moving forward with CT Murals and Connecticut-based artist, Emida Roller, to install a large-scale mural symbolizing the messages of Martin Luther King, Jr. This mural is part of CT Murals’ statewide campaign to bring the message of justice, equity and love through the symbolism of MLK, to 39 communities in our state, representing 39 years of Dr. King’s life.
+MANSFIELD, CT – The Town of Mansfield and the Human Rights Commission, along with other community partners, are moving forward with CT Murals and Connecticut-based artist, Emida Roller, to install a large-scale mural bringing to life the messages of Martin Luther King, Jr. This mural is part of CT Murals’ statewide campaign to bring the message of justice, equity and love through the symbolism of MLK, to 39 communities in our state, representing 39 years of Dr. King’s life.

 “We are excited to see this mural project progressing with so many community partners behind it, and with such an inspired artist at the helm,” says Glenn Mitoma, Chair of the Mansfield Human Rights Commission which is leading the coordination of the project.
 “Now we want to see what our community envisions for this important piece of public art.
 It should reflect our community’s commitment to human rights and the legacy of Dr. King.
 We hope people of all ages and backgrounds will provide their input to the survey,” he says.
 “We also need the community to help fund this project, and hope that folks will donate what they can to make this possible.
 Sustainable CT’s matching funds offer is very generous, and I hope this funding can come together quickly.”